w3c/i18n-discuss/explainers/string-meta-explainer-updated.md

 * spelling correction
 * font selection (including selection of fallback fonts)

-## Is language metadata mainly or only for CJK font selection?

-No.
+### What's a good way to see the effect of missing language metadata?

 The best-known visible negative impact of omitting or having the wrong language metadata appears in font selection for Chinese, Japanese, and Korean language materials using Han ideographs.
 Improper font selection can render certain characters illegible or difficult to read or result in unattractive "ransom note" effects.

+### Is that the only use for language metadata?
+What else is affected by language?

-However, these are not the only languages affected by language-specific font selection.
+Chinese, Japanese, and Korean are not the only languages affected by language-specific font selection.
 Other examples include Arabic script languages (where some languages need, for example, a Nastaliq style font vs. a more general purpose font in a style such as Naskh), or a variety of languages in less common scripts, where linguistic needs are sometimes accounted for by fonts.

+In addition to font selection, many application functions are linked to content language.
+For example, hyphenation or spell-checking depend on correct language metadata.
+Accessibility features, such as screen readers, need language metadata to do voice selection.
+Many CSS features are sensitive to language variation.

 ## Why do we need *base paragraph direction* metadata?